SentToDevNull/TitanVision/README.md

 # TitanVision

+## What Is This Project?

+This is a vision processing project of mine written in Python.
+This is my second python program (the first one being "hello world"), so any tips or recommendations would be greatly appreciated.

 ## What This Repository Consists Of

 * `main.py` - the main program; it uses multiple threads to handle